 How to Maximise the Benefit of your End of Year Bonus

-Whether you work in marketing, web development or fund accounting, we are all entitled to bonuses.
+It doesn’t matter what sector you work in, you can work in marketing, web development or fund accounting, we are all entitled to bonuses.
 If you’re looking to find out how you can maximise this bonus and ensure not all of it is taxed, then this article is for you.

 Does this sound familiar?
 You’re one of the lucky ones to get an end of year bonus, meaning that come Christmas, you hit the shops with a bang and the drinks are on you.